davityavryan/mui-chameleon/README.md

 ## Acknowledgments

 -   Logo Design by Zara Magumyan.
 See her [Dribbble](https://dribbble.com/zmagumyan) for more awesome designs.
--   Some bundling Tools and scripts are used from [Material-UI](https://github.com/mui-org/material-ui) packages.
-This makes my job easier, faster and compatibility of this package better with Material-UI packages.
+-   Some bundling Tools and scripts are used from [MUI](https://github.com/mui-org/mui) packages.
+This makes my job easier, faster and compatibility of this package better with MUI packages.

 ## License